OverDEdge/Jumping-Jack-Flash/README.md

 ## How to start the game
 Download a copy of the repository into a folder.
 Navigate and enter folder.
 In Command Prompt type:
 - **python -m Jumping_Jack_Flash**

-This will start the game.
-Game will launch in Fullscreen mode and 'ESC' can be used to exit.
+This will start the game and game will launch in Fullscreen mode and 'ESC' can be used to exit.

 ## Art
 Art has been taken from OpenGameArt.org and contributions are mentioned in the 'main.py' file.